toadmo/toadmo.github.io/_posts/2020-10-17-Shellbags-Writeup.md

 tags: [forensics]
 ---

-This is my solution to the MetaCTF Shellbags Forensics problem.
+This is my solution to the MetaCTF Shellbags Forensics problem, using ShellBagsExplorer

 # Shellbags - 300 Points - Forensics